rhilaso/printf/README.md

-This is a new repository created fo the ALX group work.
+This is a new repository created for the ALX group work.
 We will push all group codes here, as we make progress in our software engineering career.